xsherryhe/private-events/NOTES.md

 Invitations function
 --Host can send invite from event links
   --Host types invited user's username
-  --Host will see an "invited" list in the event#show with invited users who have not accepted -User will see invited events on their own events page, with links for "View Invitation" to invitation#show -Also a separate page for invitations (invitations#index), with links to invitation#show -Invitation#show will have notes and links to Register for Event or Decline Invitation -Parentheses for how many new invitations -Persistent message in header for new invitations until user navigates to invitation#show page -- place in layout in same place as the edit account/sign out options
+  --Host will see an "invited" and "declined" list in the event#show with invited users who have not accepted --User will see invited events on their own events page for not responded events -With links for "View Invitation" to invitation#show -Also a separate page for invitations (invitations#index), with links to invitation#show -Invitation#show will have notes and links to Accept (Register for Event) or Decline Invitation -Parentheses for how many new invitations -Persistent message in header for new invitations until user navigates to invitation#show page -- place in layout in same place as the edit account/sign out options
-  -Need a column for viewed_at which updates with invitation#show action -New vs old invitations can be scoped from Invitation model using viewed_at option, bolded vs not bolded -Need a response enum
+  -Need a column for viewed_at which updates with invitation#show action -New vs old invitations can be scoped from Invitation model using viewed_at option, bolded vs not bolded --Need a response enum
-    -Responded invitations are still shown until they are deleted -But the invitation text will indicate registered, declined, or not responded
+    -Responded invitations are still shown and response can be updated until they are deleted -But the invitation text will indicate registered, declined, or not responded